AU-CDS/assignment-3---rnns-for-text-generation-Fredenh/README.md

 1) The Comments data might be structured differently to the Articles data.
 You'll need to investigate that;
 2) There are considerably more Comments than articles - plan ahead for model training!

-## Additional pointers

-- Make sure not to try to push the data to Github!
-- *Do* include the saved models that you output
-- Make sure to structure your repository appropriately
-  - Include a readme explaining relevant info
-    - E.g where does the data come from?
-    - How do I run the code?
-- Make sure to include a requirements file, etc...